Gravitational wave probes of Barrow cosmology with LISA standard sirens: Results

 Also, the $1\sigma$ and $2\sigma$ confidence contours based on "CMB+SN+BAO" dataset are demonstrated in figure \ref{fig4}.

 Numerical results exhibit an increase in the value of Hubble constant in Barrow model compared to $\Lambda$CDM, which is positively influenced by the phantom nature of dark energy.
 Thus, we observe a slight alleviation in Hubble tension for Barrow cosmology with a phantom dark energy, while the tension can not be completely released.
 On the other hand, the constant $X$ is degenerate with other model parameters, and remains unconstrained for this dataset.
+Moreover, since by choosing $\Delta=0$, Barrow cosmology will reduce to $w$CDM model, it is important to compare Barrow cosmology with the base model $w$CDM as illustrated in table \ref{tab1}.
+We find that the phantom behaviour of dark energy in $w$CDM model provides a minor refinement in Hubble tension compared to the standard model of cosmology, which represents a reasonable agreement between Barrow cosmological model and $w$CDM.

 Considering the derived best fit values for cosmological parameters of Barrow model in table \ref{tab1}, it is possible to generate three LISA SS mock catalogs, namely, Pop III, Delay, and No Delay, based on the fiducial Barrow cosmology, as displayed in figure \ref{fig1}.
 Thereupon, we are able to confront Barrow model with SS data, by employing three different datasets combinations: "CMB+SN+BAO+Pop III", "CMB+SN+BAO+Delay", and "CMB+SN+BAO+No Delay".
 Correspondingly, observational constraints on cosmological parameters of Barrow model are summarized in table \ref{tab2}.